 You’re busy!
 I get that.
 We’re all busy.
-Private music students today tend to be so busy with school, sports, and multiple extra-curricular activities they can find little time to practice their musical instrument.
+Private music students today tend to be so busy with school, homework, sports, and multiple extra-curricular activities they can find little time to practice their musical instrument.
 To combat the busyness, here are five essential practice tips that busy music students can follow to maximize and measure progress when learning a musical instrument.

 - Set Aside a Consistent & Daily Practice Time.
 Practice time is sacred.
 It’s as sacred as Moses standing in front of the burning bush.
 That’s how serious music students should take it.
 Find some time alone during the day – no cell phones, no texts, no emails, no Kindles or I-PADs, no computers, no television, no distractions of any kind – just you and your instrument.
 Students have to get into a mindset that nothing else matters or exists when they practice.
 This takes discipline and dedication but is well worth it in the long run.